-Connected (no longer online) emailed about his contact management tool.
+Sachin Rekhi of Connected (which no longer exists) emailed about his contact management tool.
 Rekhi says Connected is a direct competitor with Gist.

 Like Gist, Connected pulls data from your online accounts.
 It works with email and social media sites like Twitter or Facebook.